-It’s usually pretty easy to recognize when alcohol is destroying you.
-The debilitating effects of alcoholism are felt in every way imaginable, from your physical appearance and personal relationships, to your employment and financial health – right down to a general feeling of being sick of the lifestyle.
+Of course, it’s usually pretty easy to recognize when alcohol is destroying you.
+The debilitating effects of alcoholism are felt in every area of your life.
+From your physical appearance and personal relationships, to your employment and financial health – right down to a general feeling of being sick of the lifestyle.

 Are you the type of person who can have one or two drinks and then STOP drinking for the day?
-Or, are you the type of person who generally drinks and drinks … and keeps on drinking until you’re drunk or fall asleep?
+Or, are you the type of person who continues to drink until you’re drunk or fall asleep?

 But, no matter which of these two choices is right for you, I strongly suggest that you FIRST take a 30 day break from drinking.
 Give yourself some time to sober up.
 Even if you’re the type of person who simply needs to cut back please realize that your body has built up an extremely high tolerance to alcohol.

 Taking 30 days off might sound really hard to do – and for some people it will be.
-But I guarantee you that if you DO take 30 days off, and then wish to resume drinking, you’ll find it EASY to be satisfied with just a couple of drinks.
+If you DO take 30 days off, and then resume drinking, you’ll find it EASY to be satisfied with just a couple of drinks.
 You won’t need to keep drinking and drinking to get the same feeling.

 So, go ahead and give yourself a good head-start by taking a 30 day break from drinking.
 Before you know it your life will be back under control, and your future will be brighter than ever. ♦